mgbailey/sovrin-client/getting-started.md

  - **Automated VM Creation** [Create virtual machines](https://github.com/evernym/sovrin-environments/blob/master/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md) in your Mac or PC using VirtualBox and Vagrant
  - **Manually setup Validator nodes** - If you prefer to install Sovrin-Node manually without using virtual machine images, please see the installation instructions for [Linux](https://docs.google.com/document/d/1PX-9VQCC8ULgpU2bofaNLJnMW45JXTFPNPnnBSikcRU/edit#) or [Windows](https://docs.google.com/document/d/1_ba3M4cqLAvha_BLgPp07L2EHLdxqptr_tRW2IUAS0g/edit#heading=h.oe37ssfqfijq).
 You will also need to set up a node or nodes to run processes to emulate the required Agents.
 This is left as an exercise for you.
- - **Processes in Local Machine** [Simulate a Sovrin Validator cluster and agents]() in processes spawned using scripts run from a Python interactive console
+ - **Simulation from Python console** [Simulate a Sovrin Validator cluster and agents](cluster-simulation.md) in an event loop.
+Similar to what the devs do for testing.
  - **Coming soon:** Use client side docker images to make it easy for you to play with Sovrin.
  - **Also coming soon:** Create virtual machines in AWS using Vagrant

-To proceed past this point, you should have a test Sovrin Validator cluster running, either in separate nodes (VMs), or simulated by processes.
-You should also have Agent nodes or processes running with the "Faber College", "Acme Corp", and "Thrift Bank" Agents.
+To proceed past this point, you should have a test Sovrin Validator cluster running, either in separate nodes (VMs), or in simulation.
+You should also have Agent nodes (or a simulation) running with the "Faber College", "Acme Corp", and "Thrift Bank" Agents.
 You should also have a CLI client which gives you a command - line interface(CLI) to Sovrin.
 We are going to use that CLI to explore what Sovrin can do.
 (Sovrin also has a programmatic API, but it is not yet fully formalized, and this version of the guide doesn’t document it.
 See the [Sovrin roadmap](https://github.com/sovrin-foundation/sovrin/wiki/Roadmap).)

 ##Using the Sovrin CLI
 After completing the preceeding, you should have a terminal with a Sovrin client CLI prompt: